mozilla/newnewtab/README.rst

-newNewTab
+newnewtab
 =========

 newnewtab is a project to enhance Firefox users' apps experience.
 When opening a new tab, they are offered their own (currently installed) tabs, along with one or more recommended apps.

 It is planned for recommendations to be targeted, yet privacy-preserving.

 You may find development wiki_ valuable.

-INSTALL
+Install
 #######

 * install node_ and redis_